ast-grep/ast-grep.github.io/website/guide/outline-code.md

 skill for more detailed guidance.
 ```

-`ast-grep outline` also has a more detailed skill for advanced usage and CLI
+`ast-grep outline` also has a more detailed
+[agent skill](https://github.com/ast-grep/agent-skill) for advanced usage and
-argument tweaking.
+CLI argument tweaking.

 :::details `SKILL.md`